rita-barbosa/LAPR5-2425/docs/sprint-3/us-7.3.1/readme.md

 >
 > One that is very simple is to sort operations by time (preparation+surgery+cleaning) and start to assign the first
 > operation to room1, the second to room2, the third to room3, the fourth to room1, the fifth to room2, the sixth to
-> room3, the seventh to room1,.....the thirty sixth to room3.
+> room3, the seventh to room1,.....the thirty-sixth to room3.
 This will give a balanced assignment of operations
 > (12 operations in each room).
 After that you call the Genetic Algorithm (GA) for room1, then the GA for room2, and
 > finally the GA for room3.
 Notice that things will work better for room1 and worst to room3, since when you call the
-> GA for room2 some staff has their agenda more busy due to the scheduling of staff involved in room1, for room3 is
+> GA for room2 some staff members has their agenda more busy due to the scheduling of staff involved in room1, for room3 is
 > still more complicated.
 But if it works it's well!.
 >
-> Note1: it is good that staff is involved in several rooms (notice that after a surgery the doctor will wait the
+> Note1: it is good that staff is involved in several rooms.
+Notice that after a surgery the doctor will wait the
-> cleaning time and the preparation time before entering in another surgery, but if the surgery is in another room we
+> cleaning time and the preparation time before entering another surgery, but if the surgery is in another room we
 > can reduce this time.
 So in the assignment of operations to rooms you may consider that "assign to the room in which
 > the staff is less involved".
 >